Klingler College of Arts and Sciences

-B.S. in Computer Science and M.S. in Computing
+B.S. in Computer Science and M.S. in Computer and Information Science

-The ADP in Computer Science and Computing provides the opportunity to extend technical knowledge though the acquisition of 24 additional credits in courses related to computer science, information technology, computer engineering, and information's systems, which are the five disciplines that constitute the study of computing.
-Computer Science majors considering a professional career can choose to combine the undergraduate course work with an additional year of study to receive a B.S. with a major in Computer Science and an M.S. in Computing in five years.
+The ADP in Computer Science and Computer and Information Science provides the opportunity to extend technical knowledge though the acquisition of 24 additional credits in courses related to computer science, information technology, computer engineering, and information's systems, which are the five disciplines that constitute the study of computing.
+Computer Science majors considering a professional career can choose to combine the undergraduate course work with an additional year of study to receive a B.S. with a major in Computer Science and an M.S. in Computer and Information Science in five years.
 Learn more about the accelerated degree program.

 B.A. in Criminology and Law Studies and M.S. in Criminal Justice Data Analytics

 The ADP is designed to give Marquette University undergraduates a more efficient means to obtain a master's degree in criminal justice data analytics.
 Interested Marquette students in their junior year (or equivalent) must meet the following criteria in order to apply for the ADP: